theobald-software/kb.theobald-software.github.io/content/_sap/authority-objects-sap-user-rights.md

 ```

 XXXX (stands for a placeholder) is the Authority Group for the table.
 To find out, which authority group belongs to which table look at table TDDAT (e.g. with SE16).
 If the table is not listed there the authority group is &NC&.
-For authorising specific tables please use authorization object S_TABU_NAM instead of S_TABU_DIS.
+For authorizing specific tables please use authorization object S_TABU_NAM instead of S_TABU_DIS.

 If our custom function modules like Z_THEO_READ_TABLE, Z_XTRACT_IS_TABLE_JOIN are used (XXXX (stands for a placeholder) is the name of the function group to which the custom function module belongs):